saolsen/AIssac-first-try/README.md

     traversal slowing things down too, it's hard to say, I need to set up some way to profile it.

     **Next Step**: Color correction and compression.

+* ####2016-01-11: Imgui
+    Well I got a bit bogged down by nanovg and I realised it was going to be a lot easier to set up any debug UI I want if I just use ImGui.
+I started down a few paths to get it running.
+    First I tried cimgui but couldn't figure it out, then I tried just having the gui code in cpp and the rest still in c but ultimately since I had to use a cpp linker anyway I just ported the whole project over to cpp.
+I'll probably still write this almost completely in a c style but it's now all cpp.
+I did some work to get ImGui up and running too and I'm very happy with it.
+Now I need to get the image drawing again and go back to working on cropping, color corections and compression.

+    **Next Step**: Draw image, color correction and compression.